soundyogi/Syrup/README.md

 ### Syrup, makes Waffles tasty

-If you're not familiar with yeoman you will need node.js, the grunt cli and yo:
+You will need node.js, the grunt-cli and bower.

-Get NodeJS and npm.
+Get NodeJS and npm

+	nodejs.org

+Install grunt, bower and yo (yeoman)

 	npm install -g grunt-cli yo bower

-Clone the repo
-cd into it
+Clone the repo and cd into it

 	npm install
 	bower install